-Click here for “By Whose Authority?”, Carolina Alumni Review,” March 2018.
+Click here for “By Whose Authority?”, Carolina Alumni Review,” March-April 2018 issue.
 Opens as a PDF.

 Citing inefficiencies, North Carolina is considering breaking up its countywide school districts.
 Critics see this as opening the door to resegregation.
 Originally published in CityLab.
 WHEN I MOVED TO DURHAM, NORTH CAROLINA, in the mid-1980s, the county had two separate school systems.
 At its center, like a bulls-eye, was the city system, which was overwhelmingly […]

-Click here for “Timelessness on His Hands,” Carolina Alumni Review,” July 2017.
+Click here for “Timelessness on His Hands,” Carolina Alumni Review,” July-August 2017 issue.
 Opens as a PDF.